Getting Started: How to Apply and Register

-- Pay tuition & fees.
+- Pay tuition and fees.
 You can make payments in full online or in person, by mail or by wire.
-Installment plans and payment by third-party sponsors are also available.
+Interest-free tuition installment plans and payment by third-party sponsors are also available.
 Find out more about Payment Options.

 - Find out how to obtain your MC Photo ID.